darshjasani/Digit-Recongizer/README.md

 are working with using the size function.
 For example, given a data ma- trix X of size 100X20 (100 examples, 20 features) and theta, a vector with dimensions 20X1, you can observe that X*theta is a valid multiplication oper- ation, while theta*X is not.

 Furthermore, if you have a non-vectorized version of your code, you can compare the output of your vectorized code and non-vectorized code to make sure that they produce the same outputs.

+Our neural network  has 3 layers { an input layer, a hidden layer and an output layer}.
+Recall that our inputs are pixel values of digit images.

+Since the images are of size 20X20, this gives us 400 input layer units (excluding the extra bias unit which always outputs +1).
+As before, the training data will be loaded into the variables X and y.